 Lightweight and easy to use, this Earth Rated Pet Bag Dispenser comes in handy when cleaning up the messes your dog leaves behind.
 Cute as a button, this small but mighty dispenser accommodates most standard-sized pet waste rolls and has an adjustable strap that allows you to attach it to any size leash.
 A screw-on top keeps bags secure while you …

 For on-the-go cleanup, these BioBag Pet Waste Compost Bags Rolls are super convenient to take with you on walks, on trips, and anywhere else the day takes you.
 These pet waste bags come in three rolls of 15 for a total of 45 bags.
 They’re made from 100-percent compostable plastic and are strong and dependable when it comes to picking up poo.
 Plus, …

 Stress less when you have the materials to pick up your pet’s mess.
-These BioBag Pet Waste Compost Bags are strong and dependable to hold pet waste from your backyard or even when you’re out exploring the trails.
-These pet waste bags are made from 100-percent compostable plastic, are fragrance-free, and are never tested on animals.
+These BioBag Pet Waste Bags are strong and dependable to hold pet waste from your backyard or even when you’re out exploring the trails.
+These pet waste bags are fragrance-free, and are never tested on animals.
 They’re also made from responsible packaging, so you know BioBag is …

 Here's the scoop on poop: Earth Rated Pet Waste Bags with Handles make it easy to clean and dispose of pet waste — worry-free and without the mess!
 These extra-strong pet waste bags offer maximum protection and promise a 100% leak-proof guarantee.
 The extra-wide mouth is great for cat litter scoops, too, and the easy-tie handles make it super …